 Where to Buy

-Available at some local bookstores, but call first.
+Available at many local bookstores, but call first.
 Online, you can order in trade paperback and e-book formats:

 “I loved it.
 I finished it in one day.
 It made me laugh and it made me cry.
 Max is a very appealing character and the whole concept of time travel as a metaphor for Alzheimer’s was brilliant.” – Virginia Van Vliet, Toronto